 Albany, Bovey Tracey & Chudleigh, Buckland, Cricketfield, Devon Square, Kingkerswell & Ipplepen and Kingsteignton.
 The combined patient population is over 70,000.

-The task facing Temple Care is immense from next week Rotary will be marshalling at the centre in a non-medical role – starting initially at 08:30am – 17:30 pm, 3-hour slots over the day.
+The task facing Temple Care is immense so Rotary will be marshalling at the centre in a non-medical role – starting initially at 08:30am – 17:30 pm.
 This may change as more vaccine becomes available and the vaccination process gets streamlined.Co-organiser Rotarian Martin Smith asks “As a club we cannot man all the required time slots so I am appealing for volunteers to help us out – it could take over 6 months to vaccinate our community an unprecedented commitment; but with goodwill, flexibility and effort from all – we can all get back to some form of normality.

 The Rotary Clubs of Newton Abbot and Dartmoor Vale have been overwhelmed with the response by residents with offers to assist them in their task of marshalling the vaccination centre and car park.